-Counselling for Depression is an evidence-based treatment using exploration of your feelings and emotions to aid recovery.
-The counselling for Depression offered in Doncaster aims to help people suffering from depression by exploring their feelings and how those feelings impact on thoughts and behaviour.
+Counselling, now referred to as person-centred experiential therapy (PCET) is an evidence-based treatment using exploration of your feelings and emotions to aid recovery.
+PCET offered in Doncaster aims to help people suffering from depression by exploring their feelings and how those feelings impact on thoughts and behaviour.

-As the name suggests, this therapy is aimed at helping people suffering with depression, although it can also help if you have some anxiety alongside the depression.
+This therapy is aimed at helping people suffering with depression and is delivered by Counsellors, although it can also help if you have some anxiety alongside the depression.

 Talking therapy can be an effective treatment for mild to moderate depression.